 Here’s how you prepare:

-- Make sure your handbook is regularly updated, so its protective qualities are not undermined by frequent changes in labour regulations, including California overtime law.
+- Make sure your handbook is regularly updated, so its protective qualities are not diluted by frequent changes in labour regulations, including California overtime law.

 - If employees complain about working conditions, or if you are thinking about firing an employee, call me immediately, to be certain that you assess the legal risks unique to the particular circumstances, and take appropriate precautions.
 This recommendation applies whether or not employees are covered under a state or federal employment relations act.

-- With the above three simple precautions you’ll short circuit at least 80% of even the most aggressive plaintiffs’ lawyers.
+- With these measures alone you’ll discourage at least 80% of even the most aggressive lawyers.

-- For the final 20% you’ll need to up your game significantly.
-Take advantage of my introductory special to be sure you’re fully protected.
+- For the remaining 20% you’ll need to up your game significantly.
+Take advantage of my introductory offer to be sure you’re fully protected.

-While I can’t guarantee that you’ll never be sued when represented by my office, I can tell you this: of the hundreds of employers I have represented and advised, not one has ever been taken to court for any labor-related claim with these precautions in place. . . and I’ve been practicing labor law since 1981.
+While I can’t guarantee that you’ll never be sued when represented by my office, I can tell you this: of the hundreds of employers I have advised, not one has ever been taken to court for any employment law violation with these precautions in place and I’ve been practicing labor law since 1981.
 I have a superlative record.
 If you want that kind of experience on your side, give me a call.
 I’d be happy to help.